 Jodi Salmond, Marine Biologist & General Manager, Reef Check Australia [photos: J. Salmond & Reef Check Australia ]

-In 2010 I founded Reef Check Australia, and won a coveted Vodafone World of Difference Position, kickstarting my RCA career.
+In 2010 I started volunteering with Reef Check Australia, and won a coveted Vodafone World of Difference Position in 2012, kickstarting my RCA career.
 In 2019 I became the General Manager; a marine researcher specializing in citizen science, conservation biology and behaviour change.
 Underwater, I train divers in global reef health monitoring protocols; above it, I aim to engage and inspire through hands-on research, education, and personal development to encourage everyone to become the best versions of themselves and to look after the planet.

 I was recently chosen as one of 80 women leaders in STEMM in for the Homeward Bound Program; a global leadership initiative, aiming to heighten the influence and impact of women, and shed light on the issues of climate change and gender inequality.

 I do what I do because I believe in people, in diversity, in growth and collaboration.
 In connecting science, nature and humans.
 We need to support each other, lift each other up (emotionally and physically; I’m an acrobat in my spare time) and that through genuine, unique experiences in nature, we create connections with the world around us, creating a ripple of influence that results in better connected, more aware individuals who make better choices for the future of our planet.

 What would you say is your most valuable personal attribute that has helped you succeed?

 My MacGyver-like skills.
 So many times, things go wrong; at the office, in the field, underwater, whilst travelling.
 The ability to hit a roadblock and quickly change plans, or to fix a problem or adapt to the situation is a trait I really admire in others and truly attribute my success to.
 Its also one of the first things I train in others.
 I believe if you can team that up with an ability to laugh at yourself, you can only ever succeed.